Apparence-io/alfreed/README.md

 * The Key must be unique and added to the ```AlfreedPageBuilder``` seen on step (***Create a page builder***)
 * The application must be started using a pumpWidget
-* the page is correctly build
+* the page is correctly built

 ### Get data from child widget
 You can directly get your viewmodel from an Alfreedpage child like using this :